ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/go/clickhouse-go/clickhouse-api.md

 ## Querying Row/s

-Users can either query for a single row using the `QueryRow` method or obtain a cursor for iteration over a result set via `QueryRow`.
+Users can either query for a single row using the `QueryRow` method or obtain a cursor for iteration over a result set via `Query`.
 While the former accepts a destination for the data to be serialized into, the latter requires the to call `Scan` on each row.

 ```go
 row := conn.QueryRow(context.Background(), "SELECT * FROM example")